TimJN17/milcoms/README.md

 HOW TO: Start typing any of the below words & receive a recommended emjoji.

 ## Features
-VS Code Extension for comments.
+This is a limited VS Code Extension for comments & documentation.

 This project will provide a more enjoyable commenting style.
 This extension enables a commenting style that mirrors some aspects of miltiary weapons system operating manuals.